Marijuana News Today

 Chart courtesy of StockCharts.com

-The marijuana news today is enough to have pot stock enthusiasts smiling.
+The marijuana news today is enough to make pot stock enthusiasts happy.

 With political support for American marijuana legalization being at its strongest point and the pot stock market generating strong returns in 2019, this has been a great day to be a weed investor.